timboudreau/acteur/FAQ.md

 There are some complicated incantations of the Maven shade plugin and others that would probably let you do this, but Acteur comes with a Maven plugin specifically for this.
 In particular, Acteur uses annotation processors to write some metadata into `META-INF/http` and `META-INF/settings`, and this plugin knows how to concatinate this data correctly.

-Here is an example - just add this to your build process, and add [this Maven repository](http://timboudreau.com/builds) as a *plugin* repository in your `&lt;pluginRepositories&gt;` section of your pom.xml:
+Here is an example - just add this to your build process, and add [this Maven repository](http://timboudreau.com/builds) as a *plugin* repository in your `<pluginRepositories>` section of your pom.xml:

 ```xml
             <plugin>